coolwonny/Chasing-the-Whale/README.md

   -	Form 13F is a quarterly report filed, per United States Securities and Exchange Commission regulations, by "institutional investment managers" with control over $100M in assets to the SEC, listing all equity assets under management
   -	Index ETFs for the S&P 500 sectors

-- The kinds of questions you will ask of the data
+- The kinds of questions we will ask of the data
   -	Identify top performing funds
   -	Identify investment sector weightings for top performing funds
   -	What are the most common terms/names mentioned within each investment sector

-- One or more data sources that will meet your requirements
+- One or more data sources that will meet our requirements
   -	[Whalewisdom.com](https://whalewisdom.com/)
   -	[Validea.com](https://www.validea.com/)
   -	[Sec.gov_edgar](https://www.sec.gov/edgar.shtml)